List of IBM PC MS-DOS Shoot 'em ups

 Raptor Weapons System:

-• Weapon Bonuses: Air-to-Air Missile, Air-to-Ground Missile, Dumb-fire Missile, Energy Pod, Mega Bomb, Missile Pod, Phase Shield.
+- Weapon Bonuses: Air-to-Air Missile, Air-to-Ground Missile, Dumb-fire Missile, Energy Pod, Mega Bomb, Missile Pod, Phase Shield.

-• Special Weapons: Bomb, Death Ray, Ion Scan, Laser Turret, Micro Missile, Mini Gun Turret, Mini Gun, Power Disruptor, Pulse Cannon, Twin Laser.
+- Special Weapons: Bomb, Death Ray, Ion Scan, Laser Turret, Micro Missile, Mini Gun Turret, Mini Gun, Power Disruptor, Pulse Cannon, Twin Laser.

-Raptor programmed by Scott Host.
+Raptor was programmed by Scott Host.

-IBM PC original.
 IBM PC exclusive.

 Raiden IBM PC 1994

-Coded by Steve Cullen for in 1994, MS-DOS Raiden was only a passable port of Seibu Kaihatsu's 1990 coinop; nowhere near arcade-quality.
+Coded by Steve Cullen in 1994 MS-DOS Raiden was only a passable port of Seibu Kaihatsu's 1990 coinop; nowhere near arcade-quality.
 In 1994 MS-DOS Raiden should have been close to arcade-perfect.
 For example, on the first level you don't even take off from an aircraft carrier at the start; nor are there two boss units.
 There is just too much missing, even for a port.
 Still, beggars can't be choosers.

 At minimum Raiden requires i80386, 384 kbytes RAM and MS-DOS 3.0.